by Nebula Haze

 So is side lighting worth it for indoor cannabis growers?
 The answer is unsatisfactory…

-Side lighting can be helpful in certain situations, but usually it's unnecessary and it often ends up costing more as far as yields/watt compared to giving more light from above.
+Side lighting can be helpful in certain situations, but it’s often unnecessary and may reduce yields/watt compared to adding light from above.
 Why is that?

-Even if you give a cannabis plant the exact same amount of light from top to bottom, like with these old-fashioned Phototrons, you can see that the buds at the top get far bigger than the ones at the bottom.
-That is just how cannabis plants roll 🙂
+Even when cannabis gets the same amount of light from top to bottom, like with these old-fashioned Phototrons, the top buds are still bigger.
+That’s just how cannabis plants roll 🙂

 Pic by magiccannabus

-Because cannabis plants focus on the top buds, indoor growers usually focus on getting many top buds near the light as opposed to adding side lighting.
-This ends up getting you more "bang for your buck" because you'll get better yields/watt than you would with side lighting.
+To take advantage of this natural tendency, indoor growers often train plants to produce many top buds near the light (as opposed to adding side lighting).
+This ends up getting you more “bang for your buck” because you’ll get better yields/watt with free plant training than you would with side lighting.

-Because tops buds grow the biggest, growers often train their plants to grow multiple colas in a flat, table-top shape, so that more bud sites are at the top of the plant (and close to the grow light) at the same time
+Because upper buds grow the biggest, growers often train their plants to grow bud sites on a flat, table-top shaped canopy.
+This puts more bud sites at the top of the plant close to the grow light.

-Growing "wide" cannabis plants with light on top ends up getting better yields/watt than growing "tall" plants with light on the sides
+Growing “wide” cannabis plants with light on top results in better yields/watt than growing “tall” plants with the same amount of light on the sides

 - Side Lighting means specifically targeting the sides of the plant with light to try to increase bud size on the sides.